cover.webp

 Do you have stitches with dental implants?

-Yes, typically—dissolvable stitches close the gum to aid healing.
-Your dentist will confirm if needed for your case.
+Yes, dissolvable sutures are typically used to close the gum tissue and support healing.
+Your dentist will confirm the specifics for your procedure.

 How long do dental implants take from start to finish?